adslbarxatov/BatchImageConvertor/README.md

 Just place source images to the same folder, select target folder and launch conversion.
 Progress and problems that occur will be displayed in the application window.

+Some formats support (*italicized*) provided by codec library.
+Utility can work without it, but these formats will not be processed.

-Supported input extensions: bmp/dib/rle, gif, tif/tiff, png, jpe/jpg/jpeg/jfif, pnm/pbm/pgm/ppm.
+Supported input extensions:
+bmp/dib/rle,
+png,
+gif,
+tif/tiff,
+jpe/jpg/jpeg/jfif,
+wmf/emf,
+ico,
+*tga/vda/icb/vst*,
+*pcx/pcc*,
+pnm/pbm/pgm/ppm.

-Supported output formats: BMP, GIF, PNG, JPEG, TIFF, PBM (color/greyscale/bitmap).
+Supported output formats: BMP, GIF, PNG, JPEG, TIFF, *PCX*, *TGA*, PBM (color/greyscale/bitmap).

 #